rust-lang/rfcs/text/0000-github-access-policy.md

 This policy applies to both the [Rust-Lang GitHub Organization](https://github.com/rust-lang/) and all repositories within that organization.

 ### Rust-Lang Organization

 Membership in the Rust-Lang GitHub organization is managed by the organization owners.

 All members of the [Core Team](https://github.com/rust-lang/team/blob/master/teams/core.toml) have the right to be organization owners.

 Selected members of the [Infrastructure Team](https://github.com/rust-lang/team/blob/master/teams/infra.toml) can also be organization owners if their work requires it.

 Owners should use a separate account from their main GitHub account dedicated to managing the organization.
+The reason for this is many GitHub users use their account with other [GitHub apps](https://developer.github.com/apps/about-apps/#about-github-apps) (the risk is even greater with [OAuth apps](https://developer.github.com/apps/about-apps/#about-oauth-apps)).
+It is extremely difficult for a user to ensure their GitHub account has not been compromised - as shown in this [threat model](https://github.com/mozilla-services/GitHub-Audit/blob/master/docs/threat.md).
+As a result of this, the separate owner account may not be used with any OAuth or GitHub applications and it may not be used to commit code.
+The intent is to reduce the risk of a compromise of an account with full owner permissions to all repositories in the Rust-Lang org.

+If a non-owner account has extensive permissions in the Rust-Lang org, we recommend using GitHub apps and OAuth apps with caution.

-This account may not be used to commit code and must have 2FA enabled.
+All GitHub accounts used to interact with the Rust-Lang GitHub organization (owner or non-owner) must have 2FA enabled.

 ### Rust-Lang Repositories